 - Has no mortgages attached and has been under the same ownership for the past 10 years. - Consists of 557.4 square meters (6,000 square feet) of land and a 10-year-old, 2-story warehouse of 929 square meters (10,000 square feet).
 The warehouse is in good condition and complies with all safety standards, building codes and legal requirements.
+There is no heating system.
 The property will be transferred in its entirety.

 What does it take to complete a property transfer in Zambia?
-According to data collected by Doing Business, registering property there requires 5 procedures, takes 40 days and costs 8.2% of the property value (figure 5.1).
+According to data collected by Doing Business, registering property there requires 5 procedures, takes 45.0 days and costs 8.6% of the property value (figure 5.1).